 Calculating the profits of the trade

-This section doesn’t apply in relation to VAT.
-VAT liability relates to taxable supplies and isn’t based on profit or loss.
+This section does not apply in relation to VAT.
+VAT liability relates to taxable supplies and is not based on profit or loss.

 Trading receipts should be allocated to the sources listed in paragraph 4 above on a reasonable basis.
 The profits of taxable non-charitable trading, including capital allowances if applicable, should be calculated in the same way as for any other trader.
 This may involve apportioning what was originally charitable trading expenditure to a non-charitable or deemed non-charitable trade.
 Any such apportionment will apply only for tax purposes.